kz/flook/README.md

 # Flook

+*Disclaimer: This repository contains code developed during a hackathon and does not represent the quality of code produced in a professional environment.*

 Flook is a project built during [HackGenY London 2015](http://hackgeny.com/london/) which won the third place prize and the Best 3D Project prize.
 Built using PHP/Laravel, it is a search engine for 3D models which works by scraping [Youmagine](https://www.youmagine.com/)'s search results.
 It then retrieves the 3D models and displays them interactively using the [Autodesk View and Data API](https://developer.autodesk.com/).

 ## Installation